6.13.2011

 Pepperoni & Pineapple Pizza

 When I order pizza from a pizzeria, my favorite toppings combination is always pepperoni and pineapple.
 I don’t recall who introduced me to this pairing in college, but the sweet and spicy flavor combination is one my taste buds have craved ever since.
 I decided to make my own tonight because it has been on my mind lately.
-This pizza was absolutely delicious with much less fat/calories/WW Points+ than one I would have ordered.
+This Pepperoni and Pineapple Pizza was absolutely delicious with much less fat/calories/WW Points+ than one I would have ordered.
 If you’re already a fan of Hawaiian pizza (ham or Canadian bacon and pineapple) then I encourage you to spice it up a bit and try it with pepperoni, and if you’ve never had pineapple on pizza before than this is something you absolutely must try.
 Delicious.
+To view your WW PersonalPoints for this recipe and track it in the WW app or site, click here!

 Pepperoni & Pineapple Pizza